christran85-cyber/enterprise-security-operations-lab/README.md

 </localfile>
 ```

-A fresh controlled authentication attempt was then generated and Wazuh successfully displayed the corresponding events.
+A fresh controlled SSH attempt was generated, after which filtering on:

-Filtering by:

 ```text
 10.10.10.103
 ```

-revealed the relevant SSH authentication alerts.
+successfully identified the authentication alerts.

 ---

-## Gobuster Command Syntax
+## Gobuster Syntax and Wordlist Path

 Gobuster initially failed because of command syntax and an incorrect wordlist path.

-The correct wordlist was:
+The correct path was:

 ```text
 /usr/share/wordlists/dirb/common.txt
 ```

-The successful command was:
+The working command was:

 ```bash
 gobuster dir \